The sports industry is competitive but a sport science degree can set you up with key skills, which can help you to succeed in many careers

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-Summer holiday schemes for children that have a strong sports section can give good experience.
+Children's summer holiday schemes that have a strong sports section can give good experience.
 Work in health promotion with local communities or outdoor pursuit activities are also useful.

 Search for placements and find out more about work experience and internships.

-Jobs are available with a wide range of organisations in the public, private and not-for-profit sectors.
-Employers include:
+Jobs are available with a range of organisations in the public, private and not-for-profit sectors.

 As a sport science graduate you may also go on to set up your own business or consultancy.